-This 3 credit hour course is offered to undergraduate and graduate students.
+This 3-credit hour course is offered to undergraduate and graduate students.
 It is preferred that students be enrolled in communication disorders classes concurrently to the course or are planning to enroll in the near future.
-The course will meet once weekly prior to and after the study abroad portion (March 10-19).
+The course will meet once weekly on Auburn campus prior to and after the study abroad portion.
 The curriculum is designed to prepare students for the study abroad experience through the study of research and cultural aspects of the United Kingdom and Ireland.
 The faculty have visited and planned extensively with sites in the United Kingdom and Ireland to design programs of particular interest for students.
 While abroad, students will be able to engage in structured discussion with international professionals and meet students and faculty who will present information regarding ongoing research and their speech-pathology programs.
-Students will be led on site visits and will have approximately 2 days of free time for sightseeing in each city.
+Students will be led on site visits and will have several days of free time for sightseeing in each city.

 This program is open to all Auburn Students with preference given to Communication Disorders majors.

 - 08 Jan 2020: Date courses begin (on AU Campus)

 - 06 March 2020: Date of group travel to Ireland and the U.K.

 - 17 March 2020: Date of group return travel to the U.S.

 - 24 April 2020: Date courses end (on AU Campus)